DavyJonesLocker/ember-easy-form/README.md

 will also have the class `.field_with_errors` applied.
 When the validation passes the error message and classes are removed.

+It is expected the controller have access to an `errors` objects (if directly defined on the controller itself or on the `content` object) and each key should correspond to the property in question.
+The value of each key can be a string or an array.
+If an array the first value in the array will be used for display.

 ## Authors ##

 * [Brian Cardarella](http://twitter.com/bcardarella)